Xamarsia/photo-sharing-platform-frontend/README.md

 ## Description

-Photo Sharing Platform Frontend project is a frontend of [SPSP](https://github.com/Xamarsia/spsp-deployment) project.
+Photo Sharing Platform Frontend project is a UI of [SPSP](https://github.com/Xamarsia/spsp-deployment) project.

-The application is designed to foster user interaction and content sharing through posts.

-A post consists of an image and an optional description.
-SPSP offers an intuitive interface that allows users to create, update, and delete posts effortlessly.

-Users can create customizable profiles that reflect their personality through profile picture, bios, and a collection of their posts.
-The platform encourages social connectivity with follow and unfollow functionalities.

-This application is designed on Figma (see UI Prototipe) and developed using Next.js.

-It is web-based and built to be compatible with various devices.
-The frontend components are stateless.
+This application is web-based and built to be compatible with various devices.

+Prototype of the application is designed in Figma.

-The application is written in TypeScript, providing strong typing and enhanced developer experience through improved code quality and maintainability.
+The application is written in TypeScript, using Next.js; components are stateless.

 ## Related Projects

 - [`simple-photo-sharing-platform`](https://github.com/Xamarsia/simple-photo-sharing-platform): backend of the SPSP project.

-     It is implemented using Spring framework and implemented as REST API.

 - [`spsp-deployment`](https://github.com/Xamarsia/spsp-deployment): main repository of SPSP project.

 ## Development Stack

-- `Next.js` ( React ) - React framework that enables client and server rendering, advanced routing, nested layouts, data fetching.
+- `Next.js` ( React ) - for client and server rendering, advanced routing, nested layouts, data fetching.
-- `TypeScript` for static type checking.
+- `TypeScript` - for static type checking.
-- `Tailwind CSS` for CSS styling.
+- `Tailwind CSS` - for simplified CSS styling.
-- `ESLint` for code linting.
+- `ESLint` - for code linting.
-- `Zod` for forms validation.
+- `Zod` - for frontend forms validation.
-- `Firebase Auth` for providing security authentication.
+- `Firebase Auth` - for providing security authentication.
-- `Docker` - helps create and manage an isolated environment for building, sharing, and running applications.
+- `Docker` - for isolated development enviroment, deployment.

 ## Project Features

 - __User Authentication:__ Sign In, Sign Up, and Sign Out functionalities are provided, along with an option for Password Reset.
-  - Authentication using email addresses and passwords or popular identity provider Google.
+  - Authentication using email address and password or external identity provider ( Google ).
-  - Authentication is implemented using Firebase Authentication because it leverages industry standards such as OAuth 2.0.
+  - Authentication is implemented using OAuth 2.0 ( Firebase Authentication ).
-- __Unauthorized Preview:__ Non-authenticated users can view a news feed, posts, and other users' profiles.
+- __Unauthorized Preview:__ Non-authenticated users can view a news feed, posts, and other user's profiles.
 - __User Profiles:__ Customizable profiles with profile picture, bios and posts.
   - Users also have the option to delete their profiles.
 - __User Interaction:__  Follow and unfollow functionality.
   - Only authorized users are permitted to follow or unfollow users.
   - All users can view the list of followers or followings.
 - __User Search:__ Search for users by username or full name.
-- __Content Sharing:__ Intuitive interface for viewing, creating, updating, or deleting posts.
+- __Content Sharing:__ Interface for viewing, creating, updating, or deleting posts.
   - Post previews are displayed on their author's profile in order from newest to oldest.
 - __Content Interaction:__ Like and dislike feature for posts to enhance user engagement.
   - Only authorized users are permitted to like or dislike posts.